HOKA Hackney Moves · 14 – 17 May 2026 · East London · Half Marathon · Together We Move

 Race Day Entertainment

-Live entertainment all the way along the course - run without headphones to hear it all and any safety announcements.
+Live entertainment along the route - run without headphones to hear it all and any safety announcements.

 Miles